warrenday/peer-message/README.md

 ]
 ```

-Here is an example of using turn/stun config provided by twilio. [https://www.twilio.com/stun-turn](https://www.twilio.com/stun-turn)
+Twilio provides a great network traversal service which can be used by WebRTC, here is an example of the twilio config being used with PeerMessage. [https://www.twilio.com/stun-turn](https://www.twilio.com/stun-turn)

 ```ts
 const peerMessage = new PeerMessage({